kshetline/json-z/README.md

 [JSON API]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON

-### JSONZ.parse()
+### JSONZ.parse

-Parses a JSON-Z string, constructing the JavaScript value or object described by the string.
+Parses a JSON-Z string, constructing the JavaScript value or object described by `text`.
 An optional reviver function can be provided to perform a transformation on the resulting object before it is returned.

 _Note: One important change from JSON5 is that the `JSONZ.parse()` function is re-entrant, so it is safe to call `JSONZ.parse()` from within reviver functions and extended type handlers._